Associated British Ports Holdings Ltd

-Hakim Drissi Kaitouni joined the Board of Associated British Ports Holdings Ltd in July 2015.
-Mr. Drissi Kaitouni has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
-Mr. Drissi Kaitouni is responsible for all WHI’s activities globally and is a member of its investment committee.
+Hakim Drissi Kaitouni joined the Board of Associated British Ports Holdings in July 2015.
+Hakim has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
+Hakim is responsible for all WHI’s activities globally and is a member of its investment committee.
 He leads and coordinates all aspects of WHI’s mandate and business areas, including investments origination, execution and asset management.
-He drove WHI’s investments in Thames Water, Associated British Ports, Global Power Generation, Viesgo Infraestructuras Energéticas, London City Airport and Australia’s Transgrid.
-Prior to setting up Wren House, Mr. Drissi Kaitouni served as a senior banker in the Corporate Finance and Mergers & Acquisitions team within the Investment Banking Department of BoA Merrill Lynch based in London and New York.
-He is also non-executive board member of London City Airport and Viesgo Infraestructuras Energéticas where he chairs and is a member of committees of the board.
+Prior to setting up Wren House, Hakim served as a senior banker in the Corporate Finance and Mergers & Acquisitions team within the Investment Banking Department of BoA Merrill Lynch based in London and New York.
+He is also Non-Executive Board member of London City Airport where he chairs and is a member of committees of the board.
 He is an Alliance Member of the Atlantic Council and serves on the Advisory Board of Harvard University, Zofnass for Sustainable Infrastructure.
-Hakim holds a bachelor degree in Computer Science from Queens College.
+Hakim holds a bachelor's degree in Computer Science from Queens College.

-John Coghlan joined the Board of Associated British Ports Holdings Ltd in March 2016.
-He is a Non- Executive Director and Chairman of the Audit Committee of Severn Trent PLC and Clarion Housing Group, and is a non-executive director of O.C.S.
+John Coghlan joined the Board of Associated British Ports Holdings in March 2016.
+He is a non-executive director and Chairman of the Audit Committee of Severn Trent PLC and Clarion Housing Group, and is a non-executive director of O.C.S.
 Group Limited.
 John also chairs the Freight Transport Association of Ireland.
-Mr Coghlan was previously Deputy Chief Executive and Group CFO of Exel PLC, where he spent 11 years from 1995 to 2006 until the takeover by Deutsche Post/DHL.
+He was previously Deputy Chief Executive and Group CFO of Exel PLC, where he spent 11 years from 1995 to 2006 until the takeover by Deutsche Post/DHL.
 Over the years since 2006, he has been a director of several publicly-quoted and private equity-owned companies across a variety of sectors.
 Prior to Exel PLC, he spent 8 years at the industrial company, Tomkins PLC, in a variety of financial roles, and 7 years at Arthur Andersen, where he qualified as a Chartered Accountant.
-In July 2017, John became a member of the Group Board and Chair of the Audit & Risk Committee at Clarion Housing Group.
-Mr Coghlan received a Business degree from University College, Cork in Ireland.
+John has received a business degree from University College, Cork in Ireland.

 Alternate Non-Executive Directors